The Location Portraiture and Lighting Masterclass | Varanasi, India | late January - early February 2020

-Matt Brandon and yours truly are happy to announce the 2019 edition of the popular Location Portraiture and Lighting Masterclass.
+Matt Brandon and yours truly are happy to pre-announce the 2020 edition of the popular Location Portraiture and Lighting Masterclass.
 This time, we've focused on one of India's most photogenic cities: Varanasi or Benares, as it is officially called.

 India in general and Varanasi in particular have always been looked upon as a photographer’s paradise.
 But even the best locations and most interesting subjects are not enough to create amazing portraits.
 There are other factors that come into play and the biggest of them all is lighting.

 In this Location Portraiture and Lighting Masterclass, we will spend a large amount of time working with available light, sculpted light and the combination of both.
 This workshop will help you overcome any fears for artificial light you might have and will let you use it as another exciting tool in your photographic toolbox.

 Below are some examples of the types of images you can expect to be adding to your portfolio over the course of this seven-day Masterclass, which will be held somewhere in late January or early February, 2020.

 Your hosts: Matt Brandon and Piet Van den Eynde